 \section{Abstract}

 Diffusion models have been achieving remarkable performance in face restoration.
-However, the heavy computations of diffusion models make it difficult to deploy them on devices like smartphones.
-In this work, we propose QuantFace, a novel low-bit quantization for one-step diffusion face restoration models, where the full-precision (\ie, 32-bit) weights and activations are quantized to 4$\sim$6-bit.
-We first analyze the data distribution within activations and find that they are highly variant.
+However, the heavy computations hamper the widespread adoption of these models.
+In this work, we propose QuantFace, a novel low-bit quantization framework for face restoration models, where the full-precision (\ie, 32-bit) weights and activations are quantized to 4$\sim$6-bit.
+We first analyze the data distribution within activations and find that it is highly variant.
 To preserve the original data information, we employ rotation-scaling channel balancing.
-Furthermore, we propose Quantization-Distillation Low-Rank Adaptation (QD-LoRA) that jointly optimizes for quantization and distillation performance.
+Furthermore, we propose Quantization-Distillation Low-Rank Adaptation (QD-LoRA), which jointly optimizes for quantization and distillation performance.
 Finally, we propose an adaptive bit-width allocation strategy.
-We formulate such a strategy as an integer programming problem, which combines quantization error and perceptual metrics to find a satisfactory resource allocation.
+We formulate such a strategy as an integer programming problem that combines quantization error and perceptual metrics to find a satisfactory resource allocation.
 Extensive experiments on the synthetic and real-world datasets demonstrate the effectiveness of QuantFace under 6-bit and 4-bit.
 QuantFace achieves significant advantages over recent leading low-bit quantization methods for face restoration.
-The code is available at~\url{https://github.com/jiatongli2024/QuantFace}.